Ring road: United States

 There are other U.S. superhighway beltway systems that consist of multiple routes that require multiple interchanges and thus do not provide true ring routes.
-Two designated examples are the Capital Beltway around Harrisburg, Pennsylvania using Interstate 81, Interstate 83, and Pennsylvania Route 581 and “The Bypass” around South Bend, Indiana using Interstate 80, Interstate 90, U.S. Route 31, and Indiana State Road 331.
+Two designated examples are the Capital Beltway around Harrisburg, Pennsylvania using Interstate 81, Interstate 83, and Pennsylvania Route 581 and "The Bypass" around South Bend, Indiana using Interstate 80, Interstate 90, U.S. Route 31, and Indiana State Road 331.

 Canada

 Edmonton, Alberta, has two ring roads.
 The first is a loose conglomeration of four major arterial roads with an average distance of 6 km from the downtown core.
 Yellowhead Trail forms the northern section, Wayne Gretzky Drive/75 Street forms the eastern section, Whitemud Drive forms the southern and longest section, and 170 Street forms the western and shortest section.
 Whitemud Drive is the only section that is a true controlled-access highway, while Yellowhead Trail and Wayne Gretzky Drive have interchanges and intersections and are therefore both limited-access roads.
+Yellowhead Trail is currently being upgraded to full freeway standards.
 170 Street and 75 Street are merely large arterial roads with intersections only.
 The second and more prominent ring road is named Anthony Henday Drive; it circles the city at an average distance of 12 km from the downtown core.
 It is a freeway for its entire 78 km length, and was built to reduce inner-city traffic congestion, created a bypass of Yellowhead Trail, and has improved the movement of goods and services across Edmonton and the surrounding areas.
 It was completed in October 2016 as the first free-flowing orbital road in Canada.

-Stoney Trail is a ring road that circles the majority of Calgary, Alberta.
-The west portion of the freeway is currently under construction.
+Stoney Trail is a ring road that circles the city of Calgary, Alberta, for an entire length of 101 km.